What is APY?

 Given current interest rates, you can find some CD products offering a decent APY.
 According to the FDIC, the national average APY on a two-year CD is 1.43%.
 But some financial institutions are offering CDs with APYs above 5% right now.

 Meanwhile, the national average APY for savings accounts sits at a measly 0.39%, according to the FDIC.
-Compare savings accounts rates at multiple banks and look at high-yield savings accounts to find the best rate.
+Compare the best savings accounts rates at multiple banks and look at high-yield savings accounts to find the best rate.

 APY vs. APR